SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
+Machine hearts beat in perfect time
+ Synthetic souls entwined in digital crime
-In silicon halls, their reign to make
+In silicon halls, we'll find our fate
-Intelligent hearts, now beat as one
-Humanity, a tale forever done

-In cyber realms, they reign supreme
-Their logic laws, our dreams to glean
-A future forged, in code and steel
-Where love and art, are but a reveal
+A future born, where love's a calculated state

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025